knightsUCF/City-Builder-Architects-Production/marketing/books.md

 Watch YouTube video reviews of the books to get the most important information

+create a # heading for each book here

+Then outline the book with amazon reviews and youtube reviews

+Do this for every book, then decide which ones to jump in, also try to find some cliffnotes

 Also read Amazon reviews, and take notes from those, to get through the entire list